1,000+ Opportunities

 To answer additional questions about this project or provide feedback, please contact the program officer.
 Summer Research Training Institute on Cluster-Rand...
 Data Science for Education (DS4EDU) REL Northwest's Guide to Community Engagement Data...

-Based on current listing details, eligibility includes: New Hampshire Department of Education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Hampshire Department of Education.
+Confirm the full requirements in the official notice before applying.

-Small Business Innovation Research (SBIR) Program is sponsored by U.S. Department of Education (ED) / Institute of Education Sciences (IES).
-The ED/IES SBIR program provides funding for small businesses to develop and evaluate new education technology prototypes (Phase I) and then for full-scale development and evaluation (Phase II).
-The program emphasizes rigorous and relevant research.
+Small Business Innovation Research (SBIR) Program (Phase IA and IB) is sponsored by U.S. Department of Education, Institute of Education Sciences (IES).
+The ED/IES SBIR program provides funding to for-profit small businesses to develop and evaluate new, research-based education technology products.
+Phase IA supports novel approaches, while Phase IB strengthens existing prototypes or products.